facebookarchive/torchnet/README.md

   - Meter: meter performance or any other quantity.
   - Log: output performance or any other string to file / disk in a consistent manner.

+For an overview of the *torchnet* framework, please also refer to [this paper](https://lvdmaaten.github.io/publications/papers/Torchnet_2016.pdf).

 ## Installation

 Please install *torch* first, following instructions on